John Chapman's Guide to Getting Published

 A. There's a very useful page on Internet which will work this out for you.
 Find it at TCK Publishing.
 Enter the sales rank without the # or commas.

 Note - not all courses offered are useless.
+There are some I trust and who often give free advice in their newsletters.

 4. Buying followers: On Twitter/X this is a waste of money.
 The followers will be fakes and will disappear when Twitter/X gets round to checking them.
 Trying to sell followers on Twitter/X is against their rules, so is buying them!
 You may lose your account.
+Some rogue promotion websites buy 'followers' when they start up to make their promotion offerings look good.

 5. Reviews: Buying or trading reviews is against Amazon's terms and conditions.
-If Amazon discover this your Amazon account and books will be deleted.
+If Amazon discover this, your Amazon account and books will be deleted.

 If you find this guide useful...